Last updated on 8th February 2024

 The modelling core is the backbone of the Simudyne SDK.
 It is a collection of libraries which emphasizes speed and processing power in building highly flexible models.
 Models built with the core are also engineered to be easily maintainable.

 The modelling core uses objects called agents to mirror the real world at every level of detail.
 These agents communicate with each other by sending messages.
 The agents and messages mimic real world interactions, as well as the effects of those interactions over time.
 Agents are defined by the data they hold and the actions they take, either internally or when interacting with other agents.
+More on agents, networks and interactions can be found in Agents & Network/Graph.

 Models built with the Simudyne SDK are optimized to run quickly on either single machines or distributed systems.
 They can be distributed over any number of nodes in larger systems.
 These nodes can be local hardware or on a cloud, as necessary.
 When many copies of the same model are running on nodes, the SDK returns a distribution of outcomes combining all successful runs.
 Modellers can use this distribution to predict the chances of desirable and undesirable future scenarios.